 Karen has maintained her commission as a notary for many years.
 She achieved the IRS’s Enrolled Agent status in 2013 and has maintained that designation ever since.
 Karen teaches classes for the local community college's Small Business Center.
-She is an active member of the North Carolina Society of Accountants and is currently serving as the president of the Eastern Chapter of that organization.
-She is also serving on the board of directors of the State association.
+She is an active member of the National Society of Accountants as well as the affiliated North Carolina Society of Accountants, where she currently holds the office of state Treasurer.
+She has held the office of President of the Eastern Chapter of the NC Society of Accountants for several years.

 A native of Elizabeth City, Karen graduated with honors from Elizabeth City State University.
 In her spare time, she enjoys teaching Sunday School and spending time with her family.

 Deborah Davis took a much different path to her current position.
 Nearing the end of a career teaching band in the public schools, she pursued an associate degree in accounting at the local community college to prepare for a post-retirement job.
 She met Karen when she signed on as a tax preparer at a major tax franchise.
 After two years, Deborah was made office manager of one of the local stores.